dortegadelv/HaplotypeDFEStandingVariation/README_FoIS.txt

 # Run the past commands for SLURM_ARRAY_TASK_ID values going from 1 to 105.

-7) Get the maximum likelihood estimator for each dataset
+7) Get the maximum likelihood estimator for each dataset.
+Only run the first for loop in the *.sh scripts.

 cd Scripts/Sims/ConstantPopSize/ForwardSims/
 bash GetMax4NsValueFromTable.sh